-Pressure from new legislation, labor unions, and hotel management alliances like the Five Star Promise have forced a decade’s long problem into the spotlight – staff safety.
+Pressure from new legislation, labor unions, and hotel management alliances like the Five Star Promise have forced a decade’s long problem into the spotlight – hotel staff safety technology.

 Yet, each new law and ordinance is different and no government standard has been set for hoteliers to follow.
-These challenges have made finding the right safety and security solution highly complex and cumbersome.
+These challenges have made finding the right safety, sanitary and security solution highly complex and cumbersome.
 So how can hoteliers seamlessly implement the right safety solutions, while complying and adhering to new standards and laws?
-Amadeus spoke to two of our safety partners, Parminder Batra, CEO from TraknProtect, and Steven Norris, VP of Business Development from BluIP, to learn more about how hoteliers can effectively manage the change when they invest in the right technology.
+Amadeus spoke to two of our safety partners, Parminder Batra, CEO from TraknProtect, and Steven Norris, VP of Business Development from BluIP, to learn more about how hoteliers can effectively manage the change when they invest in the right hotel staff safety technology.

-The 5-Step Guide for Implementing Staff Safety Technology
+The 5-Step Guide for Implementing Hotel Staff Safety Technology

 In order to prepare for new investments and the required change management, there are 5 major milestones that hoteliers should consider to reduce unnecessary stress and friction.